tachyonics/smockable/Documentation/Smockable.docc/Verification.md

 #expect(callCount == 10)

-// Verify all IDs were received let inputs = await mock.__verify.fetchUser_id.receivedInputs let receivedIds = Set(inputs.map { $0.id })
+// Verify all IDs were received let invocations = await mock.__verify.fetchUser_id.receivedInvocations let receivedIds = Set(invocations.map { $0.id })
 let expectedIds = Set((0..<10).map { "\($0)" })
 #expect(receivedIds == expectedIds)
 ```

-In the case above, `receivedInputs` has no guaranteed order as its ordering is dependant on how the executing machine happened to schedule threads.
+In the case above, `receivedInvocations` has no guaranteed order as its ordering is dependant on how the executing machine happened to schedule threads.
 One method
 to ensure a unit test is robust against this uncertainty is shown above - using a set to ensure all expected calls where made while ignoring the order they happened
 to be processed by the mock.